- Academic Affairs

 UMB usually does not issue subawards to individuals; a consultant agreement is issued by Procurement.

 However, consulting by faculty or staff from other institutions of the University System of Maryland (USM) must conform with the USM Policy on Professional Commitment of Faculty.
 As a general rule, faculty or staff from other USM institutions will be paid through a subaward.
 They may be paid as consultants on a UMB award only with the approval of their institution's president.

-- involves performance of repetitive tests or activities requiring little or no discretionary judgement on the part of the provider
+- Involves performance of repetitive tests or activities requiring little or no discretionary judgment on the part of the provider.

 - Purchase orders are issued by Procurement Services.